IMPORTANT INFORMATION ABOUT HUMIRA:

 An allergy to any medicines containing adalimumab or any of the other ingredients in HUMIRA; a severe infection; tuberculosis (TB); moderate to severe heart failure; or are using a medicine containing anakinra (Kineret®) or abatacept (Orencia®).

 Before you use HUMIRA tell your doctor if you have:

-A current infection or a history of recurring infections (including TB, hepatitis B, fungal or any other infection); any conditions that increase the risk of infections; had close contact with someone with TB; a nervous system disease (such as multiple sclerosis); blood disorders; low resistance to disease; heart conditions; cancer; autoimmune disease; lung disease; uveitis (an eye problem); kidney or liver problems; psoriasis and have undergone phototherapy; or if you have any allergies.
+A current infection or a history of infections that keep coming back (including TB, hepatitis B, fungal or any other infection); any conditions that increase the risk of infections; had close contact with someone with TB; a nervous system disease (such as multiple sclerosis); blood disorders; low resistance to disease; any serious heart conditions; cancer; autoimmune disease; lung disease; uveitis (an eye problem); kidney or liver problems; psoriasis and have undergone phototherapy; or if you have any allergies.

 Your risk of getting serious infections or certain kinds of cancer may increase if you take HUMIRA.
 In rare cases these infections may be life-threatening.

 Tell your doctor if you are pregnant or plan to become pregnant or if you are breastfeeding or plan to breastfeed.

 Tell your doctor immediately or go to your nearest hospital if you develop symptoms of: an allergic reaction (such as chest tightness, shortness of breath or difficulty breathing, swelling, rash); heart problems (such as shortness of breath with exertion or lying down, swollen feet); or blood disorders (persistent fever, bruising, bleeding easily, paleness).

 Tell your doctor right away: